agnescameron/teaching-site/_posts/2020-04-20-environments-of-computation.md

 permalink: /class11/
 tags: [cybernetics, diagrams]
 readings: Hito Steyerl [*Is the Internet dead?*](https://www.e-flux.com/journal/49/60004/too-much-world-is-the-internet-dead/)
+description: We talk *more* about the history of cybernetics, particularly in its relationship to space.
+This class should expand your ideas about environments and systems, and hopefully give you new inspiration and perspective from which to explore your final project.
+assignment: start developing your final project in earnest. start by thinking about the basic infrastructure. do you need a server?
+What requests will you make?
+Can you build a minimal prototype that performs most of these tasks?
 ---

 >we must first recognise that computation is not just something conducted in digital machines and abstract numerical spaces, but a possibility of the world itself.